 - When you first arrive, ask your roommates and madrich or madricha (dorm counselor) for their phone numbers and save them to your phone.
 Share the contact information with your parents so they can reach them in case of an emergency when your parents can't reach you. - Don't use your school's bomb shelter as a storage unit!
 It needs to be accessible so it can protect the maximum number of people in the event of an alert. - Dorms and dirahs are not the safest place to keep money/valuables.
-Most schools have a safe where you can store valuables and important documents.
-Or, you can buy a small, portable, (combination) lockbox that attaches to something metal (like a bed frame). - Allow visitors into the dorm or dirah only if the school allows and they can be vouched for.
+Most schools have a safe where you can store valuables and important documents. - Allow visitors into the dorm or dirah only if the school allows and they can be vouched for.
 Don't assume everyone is trustworthy, even if they're religious. - Tell delivery men to leave deliveries at the door.
-Don't let them inside. - Label your personal belongings, especially valuables. - Make sure your dorm or dirah is equipped with a working fire alarm, fire extinguisher, door, and window locks.

-Have a "last-person" out policy where the last person to leave makes sure all doors and windows are locked.
+Don't let them inside. - Label your personal belongings, especially valuables. - Make sure your dorm or dirah is equipped with a working fire alarm, fire extinguisher, door, and window locks. - Have a "last-person-out" policy, where the last person to leave makes sure all doors and windows are locked